ihp-lab/LibreFace/README_pypi.rst

 LibreFace is an open-source and comprehensive toolkit for accurate and real-time facial expression analysis with both CPU and GPU acceleration versions.
 LibreFace eliminates the gap between cutting-edge research and an easy and free-to-use non-commercial toolbox.
 We propose to adaptively pre-train the vision encoders with various face datasets and then distill them to a lightweight ResNet-18 model in a feature-wise matching manner.
 We conduct extensive experiments of pre-training and distillation to demonstrate that our proposed pipeline achieves comparable results to state-of-the-art works while maintaining real-time efficiency.

+**LibreFace2** additionally supports gaze estimation using a MediaPipe landmark-based MLP pipeline.
+Gaze yaw and pitch (in degrees) are returned alongside the existing facial attribute outputs.

 .. _`LibreFace: An Open-Source Toolkit for Deep Facial Expression Analysis`: https://boese0601.github.io/libreface